DavidNogales/melody-generator/README.md

 ## Methodology

-For a complete description of the project refer to the Notebook in which each step is throughly explained.
+For a complete description of the project refer to the Notebook in which each step is thoroughly  explained.

 ## Conclusion and Future Work